tillyboy/gulp-spawner/README.md

 # gulp-spawner

-This is a little tool too shallowly wrap around Nodes `ChildProcess`.
+This is a little tool to create shallow wrappers around Nodes `ChildProcess`.
 Its purpose is to be an idiomatic way of launching and killing processes.
 While it provides some support for I/O, there are gulp-plugins with that in mind which are probably more suited for this (